richardbiely/gaia-ecs/README.md

 tp.submit(job0Handle);

 // Wait for the last job to complete.
-// Calling complete for dependencies is not necessary because it will be done internally. tp.wait(job2Handle);
+// Calling wait() for dependencies is not necessary because it will be done internally. tp.wait(job2Handle);
 ```